RMCollins175/Spectator-Tech-Test/README.md

     - I would have just made a request in NewsStory to get that article based on a unique id lets say given by the API. but the API doesn't do that.
 I thought about using the URL as that's unique by React Router didn't like that and nested a url inside a url seems like a big no no
     - the other option was to use context as a wrapper for everything, so I could easily have each component access to props, but I thought that would be unneccessry and maybe overkill
     - while this way isn't ideal, have to create another stateful component and make a separate request it does the job as there isn't loads of data flying around.
 In a bigger application, this would be a no go, as things would get messy quickly.
 Plus we don't really want to make the same requests twice if we don't have to.
+- Testing
+    - I'm fairly new to testing in React.
+I understand the utility of testing, of course but haven't quite got to grips with how best to test components and elements within.
+Its difficult to decipher what is useful to test and what is not.

 #### Final Thoughts